davidje13/koth-webplayer/README.md

 familiar).

 Modern Javascript syntax and APIs are used throughout and no polyfils are included, so don't expect this to work in Internet Explorer.
-So far it's only been tested in Google Chrome & Safari (iOS), but in theory it should also work in Mozilla Firefox (perhaps with some minor fixes).
+So far it's been tested in Google Chrome, Mozilla Firefox, and Safari (including on iOS), but in theory it should work on any modern browser.

 Unit tests (few though they are) can be run by opening the `test.htm` file in the root (see the current test status on master at: